-"For analyzing our high content methods for profiling neuronal gene expression patterns in 3D we chose perClass Matlab Toolbox to aid in building sophisticated classifiers that find patterns unnoticeable to the human biologists.
+"For analyzing our high content methods for profiling neuronal gene expression patterns in 3D we chose perClass Matlab Toolbox to aid in building sophisticated models that find patterns unnoticeable to the human biologists.
 Marrying the latest in high throughput screening methods with custom analytical pipelines built with perClass Toolbox lets us ask questions previously outside grasp of molecular biologists." -- Dr. Bolek Zapiec

 Advanced Medical Diagnostics (AMD) has brought to market a new generation of cancer-detection ultrasound technology, providing physicians with clinically-meaningful visualization of prostate cancer.

-"We use perClass to train our tissue characterization algorithm, that is to train a classifier to detect abnormalities in ultrasound data taken in clinical setting.
+"We use perClass to train our tissue characterization algorithm, that is to train a statistical model to detect abnormalities in ultrasound data taken in clinical setting.
 We work with huge data sets and dozens of features, and perClass is able to handle them without performance issues or glitches.
 The interactive visualization tools provided by perClass allow us to explore our feature space and understand how separation could be achieved.
 We work often with the k-NN classifier and we enjoy the wealth of options to configure the classifier and experiment with various implementations of the k-NN.
 On top of perClass we use the consultancy and training services provided by PR Sys Design.
-They are always delivered in the most professional way and allowing us to expand significantly our knowledge in pattern recognition as well as in the perClass library itself." -- Dror Nir, CEO
+They are always delivered in the most professional way and allowing us to expand significantly our knowledge in pattern recognition as well as in the perClass library itself." -- Dr.Dror Nir, CEO

-"We use perClass to build classifiers for rat behavior detection.
+"We use perClass to build models s for rat behavior detection.
 I especially enjoy the metadata functionality and the interactive visualization where you can view subsets based on the metadata.
 It gives me insight in the data, and tells me what is feasible.
 Therefore, it saves me the time I would otherwise spend on useless efforts to optimize what is beyond reach.
 Also, I find the documentation and support really good!" -- Elsbeth van Dam, R&D Noldus

 DebTech, a company within the DeBeers mining group, developed their R-Sputnik particle characterization system using perClass.
 The system captures silhouette images of particles and generates 3D models of the particles.

 "Using perClass we have implemented a classifier that takes in various features extracted from these 3D particle models and classifies them into a number of shape categories that are of relevance to us.
 The system also allows us to take simultaneous reflectance image of each particle.
-Relevant data from these images is fed into another classifier that enables us to obtain a colour classification for each particle." -- Garry Morrison, DebTech
+Relevant data from these images is fed into another classifier that enables us to obtain a colour classification for each particle." -- Dr. Garry Morrison, DebTech

 perClass helps Type22 to design robust classification algorithms and quickly embed them in their baggage handling solutions, minimizing the deployment time.